ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

         _terms:
           description: path(s) of files to read
           required: True
+        option1:
+          description:
+                - Sample option that could modify plugin behaviour.
+                - This one can be set directly ``option1='x'`` or in ansible.cfg, but can also use vars or environment.
+          type: string
+          ini:
+            - section: file_lookup
+              key: option1
       notes:
         - if read in variable context, the file can be interpreted as YAML if the content is valid to the parser.
         - this lookup does not understand globing --- use the fileglob lookup instead.